Prasanth Karuthadathkuni: 2017–2022

 On 4 July 2017 it was announced that Prasanth would be retained by Kerala Blasters for the 2017–18 season.
 He soon made his professional debut for the club, coming on as an 80th-minute substitute in their opening match of the season against ATK.
 Kerala Blasters would draw the match 0–0.
 On 6 April 2018, Prashant debuted for Kerala Blasters FC in round 16 of Hero Super Cup 2018 and scored his first ever goal for the Blasters.
 He scored a 48th-minute goal, one of two goals the club scored in a 2–3 loss to NEROCA FC.

 On 20 October 2019, Prasanth started and played the full 90 minutes in the opening game of the Indian Super League 2019-20 season against rivals ATK as the Blasters won 2–1 at home.
 His cross for Bartholomew Ogbeche in the 45th minute led to the winning goal.
 He made 12 appearances during the season for the club and provided one assist during the season.

 On 12 September 2020 it was announced that Prasanth has extended his contract with the Blasters till 2021.
 Later on 9 January 2021, the Blasters announced that they have extended the contract of Prasanth for two more years, which tied him with the club until 2023.
 Prasanth was included in the squad for the 2021 Durand Cup, where he played all three matches for the club in the tournament.
 He made his first league appearance of the season in the 2021–22 season opener against ATK Mohun Bagan on 19 November as an injury substitution for Rahul K P, which they lost 4–2 at full-time.
 Prasanth scored his first league goal for the club against Odisha FC on 5 December, where he came in as a substitute for Sahal Abdul Samad and scored the second goal for the Blasters, thus helping the Blasters to win 2–1 at full-time in his 50th league game for the club.

 On 19 September 2022, Kerala Blasters announced that they have reached an agreement to mutually part ways with Prasanth.
 With a six-year stint, he was the longest serving player for the Blasters during the time of his departure.

 Chennaiyin FC

-On 27 September 2022, Chennaiyin FC announced the signing Prasanth on a one-year deal.
+On 27 September 2022, Chennaiyin FC announced the signing of Prasanth on a one-year deal.